green-coding-solutions/documentation/content/en/docs/measuring/metric-providers/carbon-intensity-elephant-machine.md

 This provider fetches the carbon intensity (gCO2e/kWh) of the electricity grid from a self-hosted or remotely hosted [Elephant](https://github.com/green-coding-solutions/elephant) service.
-Elephant is a small HTTP service developed by us which aggregates carbon intensity data from multiple upstream sources (e.g. Bundesnetzagentur, Electrcity Maps, ...) and exposes them through a uniform REST interface.
+Elephant is a small HTTP service developed by us which aggregates carbon intensity data from multiple upstream sources (e.g. Bundesnetzagentur, Electricity Maps, ...) and exposes them through a uniform REST interface.
 It also offers the ability to *simulate* arbitrary carbon intensity curves so that the same workload can be re-evaluated under different grid scenarios.